How Much Space Should I Leave Open Around My Furnace?

 Related: Furnace Service or Furnace Replacement: What to Consider

-You don’t need to think about airflow and ventilation as much if you have a modern, high-efficiency furnace with PVC piping.
-Your system uses one pipe as an exhaust vent and the other to add air.
+You don’t need to assess airflow and ventilation as much if you have a modern, high-efficiency furnace with PVC piping.
+Your system uses one pipe as an exhaust vent and the other to draw in air.

-Keep Combustible Materials Away from Your Furnace
+Keep Flammable Items A Safe Distance from Your Furnace

-Although furnace rooms are often also used for laundry and storage space, you should keep yours free of clutter that could be fire hazards.
+Although furnace rooms are often also used for laundry and storage space, you should keep yours free of things that could be fire hazards.

 This includes: